makrai/notes/artetxe2004-unsup-cross-ling-method-issue-acl.md

 ## 3.2 A scientific motivation

-# 4 existing training signals and other signals that may be of interest for
+# 4 existing training signals and other signals that may be of interest

 ## 4.1 Monolingual training signals

-### Nature of atomic symbols.
-A more important
+### Nature of atomic symbols

-### Linguistic information.
-Finally, one can exploit
+### Linguistic information

 ## 4.2 Cross-lingual training signals